43 Summer Health Dangers You’re Probably Ignoring

 Poison ivy, oak, and sumac

-It sounds innocuous enough, but this plant with yellow flowers that resemble wildflowers or celery leaves can cause serious damage to your body.
+It sounds innocuous enough, but this plant with yellow flowers that resemble wildflowers or celery leaves can cause serious damage to your body, reports the Iowa State University Extension.
 Wild parsnip contains something called psoralen, and when touched and exposed to sunlight, it can cause a rash, blisters, and burning, scalding pain.
 Even when the blisters heal, dark red or brownish discoloration in those spots can linger for months.
 You’re most likely to encounter these problematic plants between May and July.

 The ubiquitous summer sandal should come with a warning label.
-According to various studies, flip-flops can be bad for your feet, joints, and muscles.
+No matter how convenient they are, flip-flops can be bad for your feet, joints, and muscles.
 Since they usually don’t have any arch support, they can change the way you walk, causing you to take shorter steps and putting more stress on your body.
 People who are overweight are at an increased risk of developing health problems, including the painful foot condition plantar fasciitis.
-And the risks extend beyond your own body, believe it or not: According to one U.K. survey, flip-flops may contribute to more than a million car accidents each year.
-How?
-They could make it difficult for a driver to brake quickly and efficiently, something confirmed by simulator tests.
-Don’t miss these other scary reasons you should never wear flip-flops.
+And the risks extend beyond your own body.
+They can make you more likely to have a car accident because they can slide or get stuck under the pedal, making it difficult to break quickly and efficiently.
+(Instead, here are the best summer shoes, according to podiatrists.)

 While drowning can occur year-round, it only makes sense that it’s more common when people frequent pools and beaches.
-According to the CDC, around 4,000 people in the United States drown each year, and the two biggest at-risk groups are children under five and those between 15 and 24.
+According to the CDC, around 4,000 people in the United States drown each year, and the biggest at-risk group is children under 5.
 Alcohol is often a factor in fatalities involving adolescents and adults.
 So, adults: Stay sober to stay safe, and make sure that older kids know the risks of drinking while near water.
 As for younger children, Dr. Salber says, “Home pools should have childproof fencing to avoid accidental drownings, and children should be taught to respect the dangers of unguarded bodies of water.”
 Teach them to swim, make sure they wear inflatables if they can’t swim well, and always keep a close eye on them.
 Remember: People often don’t splash and scream when they go under, so vigilance is key.

 Poor judgment while boating

-Always wear a life jacket, says the Coast Guard: 80 percent of boating accidents involved drowning, and of that number, 83 percent of victims weren’t wearing a life jacket.
+Always wear a life jacket, says the U.S. Coast Guard: 79 percent of boating accidents involved drowning, and of that number, 86 percent of victims weren’t wearing a life jacket.
 Also, make sure that your boat driver is experienced.
-More than 75 percent of fatalities happened on boats on which the operator wasn’t certified in boating safety.
+More than 70 percent of fatalities happened on boats on which the operator wasn’t certified in boating safety.

 Sunburns on cloudy days

 It’s easy to forget to slather on the sunscreen when there’s not a ray of sunshine in sight, but that’s when you may need it the most.
-According to the Mayo Clinic, around 80 percent of the sun’s UV rays can pass through clouds and to your unprotected skin.
+About 80 percent of the sun’s UV rays can pass through clouds and to your unprotected skin.
 And when it’s cloudy, hazy or cool, you’re more likely not only to forget your SPF—you’re also more likely to stay outside unprotected for longer.
-Also, sand and water can reflect UV rays, and in the Mayo Clinic’s words, burn your skin “as severely as direct sunlight.”
-Check out these 8 other surprising things that could cause a sunburn.
+Also, sand and water can reflect UV rays and can burn your skin.
+(Check out these 8 other surprising things that could cause a sunburn.)

 Your heart health

-Recent studies have shown that you’re more likely to have a heart attack in the winter months, but that doesn’t mean you’re in the clear during the hot, hazy days of summer.
-Matthew Mintz, MD, a Bethesda-based primary-care physician and internist, says that normal summer temperatures shouldn’t increase a person’s risk of heart attack but that things can get complicated for those who take blood pressure or other heart medications.
+Science suggests that you’re more likely to have a heart attack in the winter months, but that doesn’t mean you’re in the clear during the hot, hazy days of summer.
+Matthew Mintz, MD, a Bethesda, Maryland-based primary-care physician and internist, says that normal summer temperatures shouldn’t increase a person’s risk of heart attack but that things can get complicated for those who take blood pressure or other heart medications.
 “When the temperature goes up, the body keeps itself cool by increasing blood flow to the skin to ‘let off some steam,'” he explains.
 “However, blood pressure medications can block some of the body’s normal responses to heat and can increase the risk of heat stroke and/or dehydration.”
 As a result, those people should be particularly careful about staying cool and hydrated.

 That poolside cocktail might be refreshing and relaxing, but you should think twice before ordering another round.
 That’s because, as Dr. Mintz explains, “alcohol is a diuretic, meaning it makes you urinate more, so even though you’re drinking a beverage, you can lose more fluid than you take in.”
 While he says that a few drinks alone likely won’t cause dehydration, they can contribute to or accelerate it.
 Plus, as he mentions above, blood-pressure medications can pose an added risk: “A 60-year-old man who is otherwise healthy but on blood-pressure or cholesterol medicine might have a beer or two by the pool on a hot, sunny day and get lightheaded, dizzy, or pass out without much warning.”
-Here are 7 unexpected signs of dehydration you should know about.
+(Check out these tricks to cool down in the summer.)

 Skimping on sunscreen

 People who diligently apply sunscreen every morning think they’re safe, but their false sense of security can put them at risk.
-In a survey of 156 U.S. dermatologists, 99 percent said their patients don’t use enough sunscreen.
 So what is the magical amount?
 According to Y. Claire Chang, MD, of Union Square Laser Dermatology, people should apply 1 ounce (about the size of a shot glass) of a broad-spectrum sunscreen with SPF 30 or higher—every two hours.
 “Reapplication is just as important as applying it in the morning,” she says.
 Plus, women shouldn’t fall into the trap of thinking that their SPF-infused makeup provides enough protection all day.
 “Many makeups only have SPF 15,” Dr. Chang adds, “and most people do not apply a thick enough coat to allow for full protection.”
 So, sunscreen first, makeup second, and reapplication third if you’re going to be outside for an extended period of time.
-Here are 10 sunscreen myths that make dermatologists cringe.
+(Here are 10 sunscreen myths that make dermatologists cringe.)

 Most moms-to-be know that they should keep their weight and junk-food intake in check to help prevent gestational diabetes, but something as seemingly innocuous as being pregnant in the summer can increase their chance of developing it.
 A Toronto-based study published in the Canadian Medical Association Journal found that with every 10-degree Celsius rise (50 degrees Fahrenheit), a pregnant woman’s risk goes up by 6 to 9 percent.
 They theorize that the body’s subcutaneous brown fat, which heats you up when it’s cold out, helps the body regulate sugar levels and, therefore, offers protection against diabetes.
 It apparently does less of that when it’s hotter out.
 Of course, it’s also good to be active when pregnant, but make sure not to get overheated and to stay in air conditioning when possible.